IgniteUI/help-topics/topics/02_Controls/Editors/05_igTextEditor/05_Migrating-to-the-new-igTextEditor.md

-dropDownListClosed|<a name='dropDownListClosed'></a>Event which is raised when the drop down is already closed. dropDownItemSelecting|<a name='dropDownItemSelecting'></a>Event which is raised when the drop down list item is selecting. dropDownItemSelected|<a name='dropDownItemSelected'></a>Event which is raised when the drop down list item is selected.
+dropDownListClosed|<a name='dropDownListClosed'></a>Event which is raised when the drop down is already closed. dropDownItemSelecting|<a name='dropDownItemSelecting'></a>Event which is raised when the drop down list item is selecting. dropDownItemSelected|<a name='dropDownItemSelected'></a>Event which is raised when the drop down list item is selected. mouseout|<a name='mouseout'></a>Event which is raised on mouseleave at any part of editor including drop-down list.

 [See all events](%%jQueryApiUrl%%/ui.igtexteditor#events)